deity-io/falcon-platform-docs/versioned_docs/version-3/payments/configuration/installation.md

 id: installation
 title: Installation
 sidebar_label: Installation
-description: Installing & Configuring DPSG
+description: A step by step guide to install DPSG
 ---

-:::info Requires Deity Platform v3.0.0 or higher
+:::note Requires Deity Platform v3.0.0 or higher
 If you want to use DPSG in your Falcon app, make sure to use Falcon version >= 3.0.0.
 Version 2 is not supported.
 :::